 Clients often come to us with the same symptoms: stuff is everywhere, I can’t keep it clean, I can’t find what I need, I don't even know how to get started.
 But even with the same symptoms, the reason for them—the diagnosis—can be specific to each client and each space.

 For this project, my client tried and tried to get herself organized.
 She’s still in the process of moving boxes from storage into her new home, a two bedroom/two bath space that she shares with her two kids, an 11 year old girl and 8 year old boy.
 Toys and games and crafts were constantly on every surface, but putting them away never seemed to happen.
 She was stuck in the midst of the same cycle lots of us get into—searching for and rejecting various storage solutions, none of which quite work.
 She couldn’t get unstuck, and so she asked for help.
 The first problem was that almost nothing had a defined home where it belonged, and therefore nothing could technically be considered “out of place.”
-There were also no defined spaces for the kids to be, and no defined space for Mom to be, either.

 Here’s how we changed the space.
 The 11yo stays in her big girl bedroom with her things.
 The 8yo gets the larger bedroom as his own room, but also as a shared play space for both the kids when they feel like playing or reading together.
 All of the toys live in there.
 And with the addition of some curtains across the pony walls, the front room becomes Mom’s bedroom!
 Not only does she have a more established space of her own and a bathroom to herself, but by limiting the common spaces available, they are also able to limit the mess that can develop.
 Here are the two formerly cluttered common spaces now!